 The vast majority of consumer surveys and analyses show that users want security.
 On the other hand, users don’t want to be forced to do too much or sacrifice any comfort to get it.
 When thinking about security, the key is to first start thinking about the ease of the user experience.
 Everything from making the sale, to onboarding, to service initialisation and execution needs to be zero touch.
 Most users don’t want to have to think about security at all, they just want to know they’re protected.
 It’s essential to avoid any need for settings, installation, license code input, additional confirmations, etc. Everything needs to be agreed and set up with ONE

 Whalebone is the market leader in implementation time as our product is designed for Telcos.
-In a fast changing Telco environment, each month of not having a product launched is an important chunk of missed revenue.
-Our product can be implemented in just 2 weeks, so can start generating revenue as early as possible.
+In a fast-changing Telco environment, each month of not having the product launched is an important chunk of missed revenue.
+Our product can be implemented in just 2 weeks, so you can start generating revenue as early as possible.

 How complicated is it to deploy the product?

 The lead times for implementation vary from a couple of hours to a maximum of three months, depending on the complexity of the product setup.
 Whalebone helps you to select the right implementation plan to make the most out of your product choices.